Sex Offender Sentencing

 The Importance of Hiring a Criminal Lawyer for Sentencing

 A defendant should always remember that there are collateral consequences to any sex plea.
 These include but are not limited to sex offender registration, deportation for noncitizens, residence restrictions, contact with minors restrictions, job type restrictions, internet restrictions, and restrictions on relationships of a sexual nature.
-Other restrictions exist, and your attorneys at O’Malley Law Office, P.C. can review these with you given your particular circumstances.
+Other restrictions exist, and your attorneys at Sawyer Legal Group can review these with you given your particular circumstances.
 Sentencing is the most important aspect of your criminal case.
 If you have pled guilty or have been found guilty at trial, you need the expertise of an experienced criminal defense lawyer.
 Work with a professional attorney who understands the complexity of Colorado sentencing laws and can spot hidden rules which could harm or benefit your situation.
-The criminal defense lawyers at the O’Malley Law Office have been conducting sentencing hearings for a combined 40 years.
-Don’t stand alone in the courtroom and face your sentence – hire an affordable attorney to guarantee you get the best possible outcome.
+The criminal defense lawyers at Sawyer Legal Group have been conducting sentencing hearings for over a decade.
+Don't stand alone in the courtroom and face your sentence – hire an affordable attorney to guarantee you get the best possible outcome.